Beach Club Vibes

 Palapa Beach Club

-Palapa Beach Club sits on Avenida Francisco Andrade Fumero in Playa de las Américas.
-It's one of the most popular spots on the strip, with 2,643 reviews and a 4.2 rating.
-DJs play through the afternoon and the sunset slot is prime time.
+Palapa Beach Club is on Avenida Francisco Andrade Fumero in Playa de las Américas.
+DJs play through the afternoon, and the sunset slot is the busiest time.

 OA Beach Club